Lagrangian fillings for Legendrian links of finite or affine Dynkin type: Lagrangian fillings for Legendrian links of finite or affine type

 \subsection{Lagrangian fillings}

 In this section, we will prove one of our main theorem on `as many exact embedded Lagrangian fillings as seeds' as follows: \begin{theorem} Let $\legendrian$ be a Legendrian knot or link of type~$\dynADE$ or type $\exdynD\exdynE$.
-Then it admits as many exact embedded Lagrangian fillings as the number of seeds in the seed pattern of the same type. \end{theorem}
+Then it admits at least as many distinct exact embedded Lagrangian fillings up to exact Lagrangian isotopy (rel boundary) as the number of seeds in the seed pattern of the same type. \end{theorem}

 Indeed, this theorem follows from considering the following general question. \begin{question} For a given $N$-graph $\ngraph$ with a chosen set $\nbasis$ of cycles, can we take a Legendrian mutation as many times as we want?
 Or equivalently, after applying a mutation $\mutation_k$ on $(\ngraph, \nbasis)$, is the set $\mutation_k(\nbasis)$ still good in $\mutation_k(\ngraph)$? \end{question}